A nightmare that was not: New York rescuers find dead baby is actually a doll

 By Peter Szekely

-NEW YORK, June 18 (Reuters) - It was a first responder's worst nightmare: the discovery early on Tuesday of a dead infant.
+NEW YORK (Reuters) - It was a first responder's worst nightmare: the discovery early on Tuesday of a dead infant.

 The find drew police and rescue personnel who spent hours poring over a grassy area near a park in New York's Queens borough before a medical examiner realized the baby was actually a gruesome prop.